 An informal work session was held for the Architectural Review Board on March 8, 2017 to review the results of the two public input sessions.
 The Board reviewed the materials presented to the public and the public input that was provided at these meetings.
 The consultant presented the initial recommendations for the Bridge Street Code amendments within the Historic District, which was based on the input from these public input sessions.
 The Board discussed the proposed recommendations and provided feedback to the consultant to consider as the recommended Code language is developed.
 Notes of the discussion are provided for reference.

 Public Workshop 2 – December 8, 2016

-The second Historic Dublin Bridge Street District zoning public workshop was held on Thursday, December 8, 2016, at the Dublin Community Church.
+A second Historic Dublin Bridge Street District zoning wokrshop was held on Thursday, December 8, 2016, at the Dublin Community Church.
 A public presentation of the information and survey was provided to gain additional comments and more detailed recommendations for potential Code changes.
 The discussion focused on future development and zoning requirements including architectural character, design, building materials and parking within the Historic District.
 The presentation, survey results, and a summary of recommendations is included below.

 Public Workshop 1 – October 4, 2016